-In the seventies, New York passed the first no-fault law for accidents.
+In the seventies, New York passed the first no-fault law for auto accidents.
 The purpose of this legislation was to ensure insurance companies would pay for medical bills and wages regardless of the fault in an accident.
 This law serves to expedite the payment process to injury victims, without long trials and to curb litigation.
 However, it isn’t always as effective as lawmakers originally intended.
 There are some gray areas, which is why it’s important to hire an experienced personal injury lawyer to assist you in the process.

 Who is eligible for no-fault benefits?